zylon-ai/private-gpt/README.md

 [Project Board](https://github.com/users/imartinez/projects/3) with several ideas.

 Head over to Discord
-#contributors channel and ask for write permissions on that Github project.
+#contributors channel and ask for write permissions on that GitHub project.

 ## 💬 Community
 Join the conversation around PrivateGPT on our: